 (Please note that while I have tried to cover as many documents as possible, the above list is not exhaustive and certain other documents or certifications or information may be required to be furnished in the entire process.)

-Reporting to the Directorate General of Police
+G. Reporting With The Directorate General of Police

 In September 2012, RBI came out with a new circular which enlarged the reporting requirement for a Liaison Office.
 The Circular mandated that:

-A Liaison Office shall submit a report containing information in Annex 3 within five working days of the Liaison Office becoming functional to the Director General of Police (DGP) of the state concerned in which Liaison Office/BO/PO has established its office; if there are more than one office of such a foreign entity, in such cases to each of the DGP concerned of the state where it has established office in India;
+A Liaison Office shall submit a report containing information in Annex 3 within five working days of the Liaison Office becoming functional to the Director General of Police (DGP) of the state concerned in which Liaison Office/BO/PO has established its office; if there is more than one office of such a foreign entity, in such cases to each of the DGP concerned of the state where it has established office in India;

-- A copy of the report as per Annexe shall also be filed with the DGP concerned on annual basis along with a copy of the Annual Activity Certificate/Annual report required to be submitted by the Liaison Office concerned, as the case may be.
+- A copy of the report as per Annex shall also be filed with the DGP concerned on annual basis along with a copy of the Annual Activity Certificate/Annual report required to be submitted by the Liaison Office concerned, as the case may be.

-- A copy of report thus filed as above shall also be filed with AD by the Liaison Office concerned.
+- A copy of report thus filed as above shall also be filed with the AD by the Liaison Office concerned.